ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 The progress of machine learning differs across industries, roughly proportional to how digitized the industry is.
 The rate at which modern machine learning can be utilized to extract business value depends on how data is collected, the quality of data and if it's available.
 So far the technology industries are far ahead of healthcare, education and energy.

-Digtization is the necessary first step before any sort of machine learning can be done.
+Digtization is the necessary first step before any machine learning can be done.
 It requires both equipment to measure temperatures, flow rates and pressures and equipment to store that data.

 The energy system is poor at managing data.
 Often data is not captured, meters are left uncalibrated or data is only stored on site for a fixed length of time.
 Throughout my career I've spent significant effort getting systems in place so that data can be collected.